robbertjanssen85/VESDI-maps/README.md

 # VESDI-maps

-Scripts to process and visualize vehicle delivery routes in Dutch cities using postcode data.
+Scripts to process and visualize vehicle delivery routes in Dutch cities using postcode data, based on the CBS deliveries as part of VESDI (https://www.cbs.nl/nl-nl/dossier/vesdi).

 ## Prerequisites